dotnet/AspNetCore.Docs/aspnetcore/grpc/browser.md

 By [James Newton-King](https://twitter.com/jamesnk)

-It's not possible to directly call a gRPC service from a browser today. gRPC uses HTTP/2 features and no browser provides the level of control required over web requests to support a gRPC client.
+It's not possible to directly call a gRPC service from a browser today. gRPC uses HTTP/2 features, and no browser provides the level of control required over web requests to support a gRPC client.

 gRPC on ASP.NET Core offers two browser-compatible solutions: